 So, even before we got into app development, we’ve accumulated around $6000.
 But keep in mind: this sum can be a lot higher, especially if we spend a lot of time into market research or when the product we envision is big and complex or need high-class visual identity solutions.

 Step 3: Product Development

 Once we have the product discovery done, therefore we know what MVP we want to launch, and we can clearly see the flows and product style in the interactive prototype, we can finally move to the production stage.

-Here, we do things from bottom up: the allocated development team would analyse the product documentation (we usually create user stories-based documentation) and interactive prototype and do the development estimate, feature by feature.
+Here, we do things from bottom-up: the allocated development team would analyse the product documentation (we usually create user stories-based documentation) and interactive prototype and do the development estimate, feature by feature.
 We end up with a document where we know how much time we estimate on each area of functionality, therefore, the final estimate for the product development in terms of time.
-Apply the rate card, and we also have the budget needed to develop the full-stack mobile product.
+Apply for the rate card, and we also have the budget needed to develop the full-stack mobile product.

 For our example, let’s say we have the following estimates:

 We’d need 10 to 12 weeks to code the entire native iOS app, for a resulting budget of around $15.000.
 We use the latest version of Swift for coding native apps on iOS.
 Testing is also budgeted here and some product management is always part of the work flow.